-Senior and executive applicants and appointments
+Senior executive services applicants and appointments

 The public sector has a target of 50% women at all senior leadership levels.
-Sector-wide data indicates that women comprise around one-third of SES (senior executive service) applicants but are successful in around 60% of SES recruitment processes.
+Sector-wide data indicates that women comprise around one-third of SES applicants but are successful in around

+60% of SES recruitment processes.
 The PSC has asked agencies to collect gender data on SES applicant pools, including proportion of candidates, proportion short-listed, and proportion appointed.

-This audit report should draw from your organisation's senior and executive applicant pools throughout the previous 12-month period and summarise trends in a table along the following lines.

-While this sample table is by division, you may choose other segmentation such as region or occupation, as best suits your organisation.
+This audit report should draw from your agency's SES applicant pools throughout the previous 12-month period and summarise trends in a table along the following lines.
+While this sample table is by division, you may choose other segmentation such as region or occupation, as best suits your agency.
 You might choose to list pay levels for more granular analysis.
-This data will allow you to discuss trends in your selection processes and identify potential areas for attention.
+This data will allow you to discuss trends in your executive selection process and identify potential areas for attention.